If you still have a mother, thank God and be satisfied.

 The difference between this picture sheet and the masculine one The counterpart is significant: while the son was trying to go out into the world, the daughter tried to imitate the mother in feminine virtues, such as domesticity, etc.

 In fact, at the beginning of the century, this corresponded to the extremely small number of girls who attended high school.
-For them, even if they come from rich middle classes or aristocratic circles, training in girls' boarding schools for the profession of women and mothers was considered adequate, but training in high schools or even universities as a development towards an intellectual who no longer it was attractive to men "Blue Stocking" and, consequently, rejected as non-feminine. "
+For them, even if they come from rich middle classes or aristocratic circles, training in girls' boarding schools for the profession of women and mothers was adequate, but training in high schools or even universities as a development towards an intellectual who no longer it was attractive to men "Blue Stocking" and, consequently, rejected as non-feminine. "